aneoconsulting/ArmoniK.Infra/container-registry/aws/ecr/README.md

 Amazon Elastic Container Registry (Amazon ECR) is a fully managed container registry offering high-performance hosting, so you can reliably deploy application images and artifacts anywhere.

-This module creates an AWS ECR with these possibilities :
+This module creates AWS ECR with these possibilities :

 * Enable or disable mutability
 * Enable or disable the scan on push